Optimal qubit circuits for quantum-enhanced telescopes: Fisher Information

-where $p_k$ is the probability of obtaining measurement outcome $k$.
+To quantify and compare the information obtained by specific measurement schemes, we use the Fisher information $f(\Phi,g)$.
+It quantifies the information one obtains about the parameters to be estimated per measurement act.
 According to the Cramér-Rao bound, the inverse of the Fisher information matrix sets a lower bound on the covariance matrix describing the phase and amplitude estimation problem~\cite{cramer1946mathematical,rao1992information}.
-The upper bound on the Fisher information of a quantum measurement on the stellar photon state \eqref{eq:psi-star}, optimized over all possible measurement schemes, is given by the quantum Fisher information (QFI), which has matrix elements \cite{helstrom1976quantum, braunstein1994statistical, paris2009quantum}
+The upper bound on the Fisher information (FI) of a quantum measurement on the stellar photon state \eqref{eq:psi-star}, optimized over all possible measurement schemes, is given by the quantum Fisher information (QFI).